dedekpo/simpletranslator/README.md

 3. Click "Translate" to process the audio
 4. Once translation is complete, you can play the translated audio directly in the browser
 5. Use the "Download" button to save the translated audio file

+### Sample Audio File

+For testing purposes, you can use the included `sample-naruto-voicelines.mp3` file to quickly try out the translation functionality without having to source your own audio files.

 ## Limitations